 Storage and Freezing Instructions

-This cheesecake can be stored in the fridge for up to 6 days.
+This cheesecake can be stored in the fridge for 5-6 days.
 It will soften quite a bit at room temperature so I don't recommend leaving it out of the fridge for too long!
 If it starts to soften too much, you can pop it in the freezer for a little bit to firm it up.

-If you already put the top layer of whipped cream on, no worries.
+If you already put the whipped cream on top, no worries.
 It will still taste great when thawed.
 To thaw, place the individual slices in the refrigerator.

 Vegan Chocolate Cheesecake

 - 6 tablespoon butter vegan butter, melted

 - 16 oz cream cheese (vegan or regular), room temperature SEE NOTES

 - 1 cup coconut whipped cream homemade or store-bought SEE NOTES